Family Law Document Library

 You must also submit the Notice of Entry of Judgment to the court.
 However, you only need to fill out the top portion above the title of the form.
 The court will complete the rest of the document and send it back to you.
 It will state the date that your marital status changed and the date the Judgment was entered.

-There are may be other forms that may be used in your case.
+There are other forms that may be used in your case.
 This page includes some of the more common forms.
-If you are unsure about which forms to use please speak to an attorney.
+There may be moving papers (also called Pleadings) that do not use a form.
+If you are unsure about which forms or pleadings to use please speak to an attorney.
 Your lawyer can also help you make sure these forms and pleadings are filled out correctly, as well as have them served properly.